Anthony-Nolan/Atlas/README_Integration.md

 >
 > If set higher, a full import will likely finish a little quicker - but there will be some level of transient failures caused by deadlocks.
 Auto-retry logic should
 > ensure that all donors are still imported, but any import files that hit the retry limit and are dead-lettered (on the `donor-import-file-uploads` service bus topic) will need to be replayed.

-#### Full Import

-This process is maximally efficient, but does not propagate changes to the matching algorithm as standard - that will need to be manually triggered once all donor files have imported - see the "Data Refresh" section below.

-This process is expected to be used as a one-off when installing ATLAS for the first time, to import all existing donors at the time of installation.

-It should be able to handle millions of donors in a timeframe of hours.
-Performance can be improved further by manually scaling up the "-atlas" shared SQL database in Azure for the duration of the import process.

-Recommended donor file size is 10,000 - 200,000 donors per file.

-#### Differential Import

-This process is intended for ongoing incremental updates of donors - donors can be added, removed, or updated via this process.
-You can use "Upsert" change type - it will create the donor if it hasn't created yet or update the existing one.
-It could be handy if you don't track the state of the imported donors by the Atlas system.

-Differential donors will be automatically pre-processed for the matching algorithm, so there is no need to run a Data Refresh after triggering it.

-It should be able to handle tens of thousands of donors in a timeframe of hours.

-*NOTE*

-Due to the use of EventGrid to trigger the import process, ordering of donor file processing cannot be guaranteed.
-There are code-measures in place to prevent donor *updates* being applied out of order - but there are some edge cases that may still cause errors in very rare cases - e.g. if a donor is created and then updated in two separate files, which are uploaded within a very short timeframe of one another.
-Such edge cases are described in detail in [the donor import readme](README_DonorImport.md) - they are considered extremely unlikely, and alerts will be sent if the data is ever detected as being out of sync.

-If ordering of donor updates is even 100% guaranteed, we recommend replacing the file-based ongoing donor import process with a purely service bus based one, and controlling the order of updates before they make it to ATLAS.

 ### Data Refresh